Title

 An executive order in the Philippines mandates the inclusion of the Taxpayer Identification Number (TIN) as a requirement in all government applications, aiming to improve tax monitoring and compliance for enhanced revenue collection and support of infrastructure and poverty alleviation projects.

-Any person who fails to comply, including parties involved in transactions where a TIN is required and government functionaries involved in monitoring or regulating, shall be subject to the appropriate sanctions provided under the National Internal Revenue Code and other pertinent laws and regulations.
+Any person who fails to comply—including parties in transactions where a TIN is prescribed and the government functionary involved in monitoring/regulating such transactions—shall be subject to appropriate sanctions under the National Internal Revenue Code and other pertinent laws and regulations.

-The Secretary of Finance, upon the recommendation of the Commissioner of Internal Revenue, is authorized to promulgate the necessary rules and regulations for effective implementation.
+The Secretary of Finance, upon recommendation of the Commissioner of Internal Revenue, may promulgate rules and regulations.

 Analyze Cases Smarter, Faster